mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Recursion

 Like in most programming languages, Go functions can be recursive.

-But most languages use a fixed-size stack that limits the depth of recursive calls.
+Most languages use a fixed-size stack that limits the depth of recursive calls.
 Generally programs crash when they exceed this.